 However, behind the curtain of these political ideologies, it finds a unique vulnerability whenever it slows down to capture individual stories, whether of real students (many of them Muslim or Dalit) under the thumb of a fascist Hindutva government or of L, whose soft voice betrays a defeatist exhaustion.
 Rousing moments abound whenever students bellow from makeshift pulpits, but the film never shies away from the ceaseless, devastating personal impact of India’s political climate.
 Its collection of student footage helps establish what’s at stake in subtle and surprising fashion, between sunlight illuminating a dormitory on a mundane morning — an unremarkable normalcy that soon feels threatened — and the gentle nudity of a girl lying in wait for someone unseen.
 This level of artistry directly evokes L’s story, and indirectly comments on the value of the film itself, and of FTII films in general.
 Even such a tasteful and thoughtful image would be considered too provocative for the censorious Modi regime.

 Kapadia graduated from FTII several years ago, but “A Night of Knowing Nothing” is, in many ways, one of the best student films ever assembled.
-The raw and unpolished nature of the footage — its amateur-ness, so to speak — imbues the film with a sense of history unfolding in the moment, as if untouched celluloid were being beamed to us directly from a 16mm camera in the mid-2010s, removing a layer of artifice in order to circumvent time itself.
-During close-ups of various protesters, an uncorrected gate weave (the mechanical wobble of film stock being pulled through a camera) makes events feel more volatile and unpredictable.
+While shot digitally, it’s indistinguishable from film.
+The raw and unpolished nature of the footage — its amateur-ness, so to speak, born ironically of expert impersonation — imbues the film with a sense of history unfolding in the moment, as if untouched celluloid were being beamed to us directly from a 16mm camera in the mid-2010s, removing a layer of artifice in order to circumvent time itself.
+During close-ups of various protesters, a tactile gate weave (the mechanical wobble of film stock being pulled through a camera) makes events feel more volatile and unpredictable.
 The enormously high contrast of some of the images turns people into stark silhouettes — into shapes and ideas as they move rhythmically through the unfurling of history and a painful love story.

 “A Night of Knowing Nothing” screened at the 2021 New York Film Festival.
 It is currently seeking U.S. distribution.